Cornell has an open-admissions policy for Summer Session that is independent of admission to the fall and spring

 - Register: registration happens when you pay.

 Please be advised that you must complete the Summer Session health history form by the time you begin Summer Session.
-See Health to review information about health requirements, deadlines, and late fees and to download the required form.
+See Health and safety to review information about health requirements, deadlines, and late fees and to download the required form.

 You are also expected to be familiar with the information contained in Cornell Policies, including the statements on academic integrity, attendance, and registration.

 So let's get started.
 Who are you?